tanishbaansal/Screen-Recorder-Using-Electron/README.md

-# Screen-Recorder-Using-Electron
+# Screen Recorder Using Electron

+1. Select the screen source you want to record from the dropdown
+2. Click on start
-Simply select the screen source you want to record and click on start and after the recording click on stop and save the file .
+3. Click on stop to stop the recording and save the file .

+Happy Recording :)